We receive a number of complaints each year regarding misfiring audible intruder, fire and car alarms.

 If you have an urgent complaint about an audible alarm please call us on 01223 457900.
 Our customer service centre is open from 9am to 5.15pm, Monday to Friday.
 We close on public holidays.

-There is an out-of-hours noise service that can be contacted between 7pm and 7am Thursday to Sunday and between 9am and 5pm at weekends.
+There is an out-of-hours noise service that can be contacted between 7pm and 7am on Friday to Sunday, and between 9am and 5pm at weekends.

 Tell us your alarm keyholder information

 - the address where the alarm has been installed

 - the name of the resident if not yourself